joelmacias/student-timesheet/README.md

 	python student-timesheet.py <new|open> <filename>

-First argument  - <new|open>
+First argument: < new | open >
-'new' will create a new timesheet, and format it according to the department timesheet. 'open' will open an existing timesheet.
+'new' will create a new timesheet, and format it according to the department timesheet.

-Second argument - <filename>
+'open' will open an existing timesheet.

+Second argument: < filename >
-a new timesheet will be created with the provided name if the first argument was new, or an existing timesheet will be opened if the first argument was open
+A new timesheet will be created with the provided name if the first argument was new.
+An existing timesheet will be opened if the first argument was open

 ##Example timesheet
 ![Example timesheet](https://raw.githubusercontent.com/joelmacias/student-timesheet/master/sample_timesheet.jpg)